 Cofunding: A grant made by NIJ under this solicitation may account for up to 100 percent of the total cost of the project.
 The application should indicate whether it is feasible for the applicant to contribute cash, facilities, or services as non-Federal support for the project.
 The application should identify generally any such contributions that the applicant expects to make and the proposed budget should indicate in detail which items, if any, will be supported with non-Federal contributions.

-If a successful application proposes a voluntary match amount, the match amount incorporated into the OJP-approved budget becomes mandatory and subject to audit.
+If a successful application proposes a voluntary match amount, and OJP approves the budget, the total match amount incorporated into the approved budget becomes mandatory and subject to audit.

 5. Indirect Cost Rate Agreement (if applicable)